The Bridge on the River Kwai: Box office

 American theatrical release poster, "Style B", featuring Holden.

-The Bridge on the River Kwai was a massive commercial success.
+The Bridge on the River Kwai was a commercial success.
 It was the highest-grossing film of 1957 in the United States and Canada and was also the most popular film at the British box office that year.
-According to Variety, the film earned estimated domestic box office revenues of $18,000,000 although this was revised downwards the following year to $15,000,000, which was still the biggest for 1958 and Columbia's highest-grossing film at the time.
+According to Variety, the film earned estimated domestic box office revenues of $18,000,000 although this was revised downward the following year to $15,000,000, which was still the biggest for 1958 and Columbia's highest-grossing film at the time.
 By October 1960, the film had earned worldwide box office revenues of $30 million.

 The film was re-released in 1964 and earned a further estimated $2.6 million at the box office in the United States and Canada but the following year its revised total US and Canadian revenues were reported by Variety as $17,195,000.